kianaseraj/Python-Data-Analytics/churn/README.md

 ⚖️ **Handling Class Imbalance**

 Since churned customers form a minority in the dataset, stratified sampling was applied to ensure class balance.
-For example, sampling was done in a way that the distribution of churn within age or other segments remained proportional across train/test sets.
+Additionally, in algorithm level, class upweight and threshold tuning arer used.

 📊 **Exploratory Data Analysis (EDA)**